Get Avast One to protect yourself against phishing attacks and other threats

 Spear phishing attacks are subtle and even experts can be duped.
 A watchful eye on suspicious emails and other communications is your best prevention strategy.

-With powerful and comprehensive protection and a sleek interface, Avast Free Antivirus is quite the catch!
+With powerful and comprehensive protection and a sleek interface, Avast One is quite the catch!